Quantifying Complexity in Quantum Phase Transitions via Mutual Information Complex Networks

 \textit{Finite-size scaling} -- Figure~\ref{fig:splines}(b) shows the BKT crossover transition for commensurate filling (average one particle per lattice site).
 However, a mean field phase transition at non-commensurate filling also appears in the BHM.
 As the Mott insulating phase is gapped (meaning the energy to create an excitation, even in the $L\to\infty$ limit, is non-zero), the usual way to find the boundaries of the Mott lobe (the region encompassing the Mott insulating phase) is to compute the energy required to add a particle or a hole to the insulator: the chemical potentials $\mu^p_c = E^p - E_0$ and $ -\mu^h_c = E^h - E_0$, respectively~\cite{Kuhner00}.
 Then one uses finite-size scaling to extrapolate $\mu^p_c$ and $\mu^h_c$ in $L^{-1}$ to estimate the phase boundary.
-Instead of working with chemical potentials, in Fig.~\ref{fig:criticalPoint}(a) we use $Y$ to obtain the first Mott lobe with both mean field and BKT crossover, shown here for $L=42$.
+Instead of working with chemical potentials, in Fig.~\ref{fig:criticalPoint}(a) we use $Y$ to obtain the first Mott lobe with both mean field and BKT crossover, shown here for $L=40$.
 Figures~\ref{fig:criticalPoint}(b)-(c) show finite size scaling in $L$ towards the BKT crossover and the mean field phase transitions indicated in Fig.~\ref{fig:criticalPoint}(a).
-Minimization of $D$ results in similar estimates to $Y$.
-However minimization of $C$ leads to slightly worse estimates as shown in Fig.~\ref{fig:criticalPoint}(b).
-The BKT transition has been estimated by many methods in the past, including from the correlator $\langle \bdag{i}\b{i+r}\rangle \sim r^{-K/2}$, taking advantage of the fact that at the critical point $K=1/2$~\cite{Kuhner00}, predicting $(J/U)_\mathrm{BKT} = 0.29 \pm 0.01$; more recent results estimate $(J/U)_\mathrm{BKT} = 0.305$~\cite{Ejima2011,Rigol2013}.
-By fitting curves like those shown in Fig.~\ref{fig:criticalPoint}(b)-(c) (BHM) and Fig.~\ref{fig:criticalPoint}(d) (TIM), to power laws of the form $(J/U)_c\left(L\right)=(J/U)_c+A\,L^{-1/\nu'}$ (BHM) and $g_c\left(L\right)=g_c+A\,L^{-1/\nu}$ (TIM) we perform quantitative analysis of critical points in Table~\ref{tab:FitData}.
-In particular, examining this data we observe that by measuring the complex network structure present in the quantum mutual information, we can estimate the critical point of the TIM to within 0.01\% of its known value; that the Mott-insulator phase boundary can be reliably estimated by extremization of network quantities; and that the BKT transition at the tip of the Mott lobe, famously difficult to pin down without going to extremely large systems with 1000s of sites with high accuracy, can already be estimated to within 3.6\% of its accepted value with just 80 sites.
+Minimization of $D$ and tracking the central extrema of $C$, which goes from a global minimum to a local maximum, result in similar estimates to $Y$.
+The BKT transition has been estimated by many methods in the past, including from the correlator $\langle \bdag{i}\b{i+r}\rangle \sim r^{-K/2}$, taking advantage of the fact that at the QCP $K=1/2$~\cite{Kuhner00}, predicting $(J/U)_\mathrm{BKT} = 0.29 \pm 0.01$; more recent results estimate $(J/U)_\mathrm{BKT} = 0.305$~\cite{Ejima2011,Rigol2013}.
+By fitting curves like those shown in Fig.~\ref{fig:criticalPoint}(b)-(c) (BHM) and Fig.~\ref{fig:criticalPoint}(d) (TIM), to power laws of the form $(J/U)_c\left(L\right)=(J/U)_c+A\,L^{-1/\nu'}$ (BHM) and $g_c\left(L\right)=g_c+A\,L^{-1/\nu}$ (TIM) we perform quantitative analysis of QCPs and provide errors due to the fitting procedure (see supplemental material for a detailed explanation) in Table~\ref{tab:FitData}.
+In particular, examining this data we observe that by measuring the complex network structure present in the quantum mutual information, we can estimate the QCP of the TIM to within 0.01\% of its known value; that the Mott-insulator phase boundary can be reliably estimated by extremization of network quantities; and that the BKT transition at the tip of the Mott lobe, famously difficult to pin down without going to extremely large systems with 1000s of sites with high accuracy, is estimated to within 5.3\% using systems up to 260 sites via the max slope of $D$.